Knee Strengthening Exercises: strength training for healthy knees

 Steve Maxwell has written an excellent piece on the full range of motion single-leg squat (aka pistol) and so there is no need to reinvent the wheel: how to become a pistolero.
 This is a very advanced knee strengthening exercise only few people can perform properly, but it’s no magic trick.
 On the contrary: dedicate a few weeks of training to this skill and you’ll have it down in no time.
 No half-assing please, for your own good.

 Range of motion in the pistol is even more controversially discussed than ROM of the two-legged squat.
 The only time I ever felt it in my knees was when I increased my volume injudiciously (as in from 3×6 to 5×9).
 If you slowly increase one training variable (volume, frequency or intensity) in a given training cycle of 6 to 8 weeks, you will derive great benefits from a properly performed pistol.
 If you do too much too soon (like I did) or maybe even use improper technique, you will get hurt.
 It should also be noted that the main reason for using bad technique usually is the desire to get more reps in.
 Never sacrifice poundage lifted for technique, because in the end that mentality will not only get you injured, but also prevent you from setting records (lesson learned).

 There you have it.
 Knee strengthening exercises that will take you from wherever you are now to the top 1 %.
 Always remember the most important prerequisites for knee health: strong and mobile hips and ankles, good tissue quality and length, and, most vital of them all, good programming of your central nervous system.

-And by the way: if you want to know more about all requirements knee health, you should definitely check out my free 50 page report on the most common causes for knee pain!
-It will help you find and fix mistakes you might be making right now.
+And by the way: if you want to know more about all requirements knee health, you should definitely check out my free email course on the most common causes for knee pain (sign-up right below or read more about it here)!
+It will help you find and fix crucial mistakes you might be making right now.
 Here’s a preview: